VOX SUPREME SPEAKER CABINETS

 On the left, c.
 1967-1968; on the right c.
 1969-71.

-Pictures before rewiring and after.
-The position of the pivot high up on the side of the cab can be seen in the pictures of the cab's interior.
-The drivers are Goodmans, reconed as 8ohm units unfortunately, so not ideal for a Supreme.
-The crossover capacitors are Aerovox 2uf.
+The remains of a JMI Supreme cabinet designed for a tilt-back stand.
+The position of the pivot high up on the side of the cab (surrounded by four screws for the fixing) can be seen in the pictures of the cab's interior.
+See further on this page.
+The drivers are Goodmans, reconed as 8ohm units unfortunately, so not ideal.

 Above, the Stones at the NME Pollwinners' Concert, Wembley 1968.
 The Supreme on the far left is of tilt-back design.
 The ones middle and right of stage have the full trolley, with bars over the top of the cabs.